-- (a) The fair values of structured deposits and negotiable instruments of deposit are based on the indicative market prices from the issuing banks. - (b) The fair values of Malaysian government securities, Malaysian government guaranteed bonds and unquoted debt securities are based on the fair values provided by the Company's custodian bank. - (c) The fair values of unquoted unit trust in Malaysia are based on the net asset values of the unquoted unit trust in Malaysia as at the date of the statements of assets and liabilities obtained from fund managers. - (d) The carrying amounts of fixed deposits are assumed to reasonably approximate their fair values. - (e) The carrying amounts of cash and cash equivalents, insurance receivables and other receivables, insurance payables, and other payables and accruals reasonably approximate their fair values due to the relatively short term nature of these financial instruments.
+- (a) The fair values of Malaysian government securities, Malaysian government guaranteed bonds and unquoted debt securities are based on the fair values provided by the Company's custodian bank. - (b) The fair values of unquoted unit trust in Malaysia are based on the net asset values of the unquoted unit trust in Malaysia as at the date of the statements of assets and liabilities obtained from fund managers. - (c) The carrying amounts of fixed deposits are assumed to reasonably approximate their fair values. - (d) The carrying amounts of cash and cash equivalents, insurance receivables and other receivables, insurance payables, and other payables and accruals reasonably approximate their fair values due to the relatively short term nature of these financial instruments.